lancerajee/gitian-builder/README.md

 Install virtualbox from http://www.virtualbox.org, and make sure `VBoxManage` is in your `$PATH`.

+## Debian Guests

+Gitian now supports Debian guests in addition to Ubuntu guests.
+Note that this doesn't mean you can allow the builders to choose to use either Debian or Ubuntu guests.
+The person creating the Gitian descriptor will need to choose a particular distro and suite for the guest and all builders must use that particular distro and suite, otherwise the software won't reproduce for everyone.

+The official vmbuilder only includes support for Ubuntu guests, so you need to install [Joseph Bisch's fork of vmbuilder](https://github.com/josephbisch/vmbuilder), which adds a Debian plugin.

+To create a Debian guest:

+    bin/make-base-vm --distro debian --suite jessie

+There is currently no support for LXC Debian guests.
+There is just KVM support.
+LXC support for Debian guests is planned to be added soon.

+Only Debian Jessie guests have been tested with Gitian.
+Debian Jessie is the current stable release of Debian at this time.
+If you have success (or trouble) with other versions of Debian, please let us know.

+If you are creating a Gitian descriptor, you can now specify a distro.
+If no distro is provided, the default is to assume Ubuntu.
+Since Ubuntu is assumed, older Gitian descriptors that don't specify a distro will still work as they always have.

 ## Create the base VM for use in further builds
 **NOTE:** requires `sudo`, please review the script